1-2-3-team/Distributed-Computing-Project/README.md

 ![Results](https://raw.githubusercontent.com/1-2-3-team/Distributed-Computing-Project/main/02_processing/chart.png)

 # Conclusions
-People can have different kinds of opinions on many subjects and freedom of expression in all aspects of life is underpinned by the morality of the human being in the case of Twitter, freedom of expression is driven by the majority of people having an opinion on the same subject and the terms and conditios of Twitter.
+With this little piece of software we can get a brief visualization of the polarity of the occidental population opinion; the reason why we remark the occidental is because for them the most popular app to express their opinion with freedom is Twitter.

-With this little piece of software we can get a brief visualization of the polarity of the people's opinion about a topic.
+Taking the last in consideration this project can be used for a bigger study but the feedback has his limitations in the way it is classified the reason is the polarization its limited to the judgement of the programmer of TextBlob a way that this problematic can be neutralized is calibrating

 # Reference
 >Twitter API Documentation. (n.d.).
 Docs | Twitter Developer Platform.
 Retrieved June 15, 2022, from https://developer.twitter.com/en/docs/twitter-api